Car Accident While Pregnant in NC: Medical and Legal Guide

 Thorough documentation is even more critical in pregnancy accident cases because insurance companies will aggressively challenge the connection between the accident and your complications.

-- Follow up with your OB-GYN within 24 to 48 hours even if the ER evaluation was normal.
-Request additional monitoring if you have any concerns.
+Follow up with your OB-GYN within 24 to 48 hours

 Emotional Impact and Mental Health